-3 cr All students must complete a foreign/mod-

-3 cr ern language course at the 102 level (second semester elementary level) or demonstrate met the fourth year level of the same foreign/ modern language, will take a modern language placement test and be placed accordingly.
+All students must complete a foreign/ modern language course at the 102 level (second semester elementary level) or demonstrate proficiency at or above the second semester elementary level (e.g. through an assessment process).
+Entering students who have passed, with at least a C average, the equivalent of a fourth year level of a foreign/modern language are waived from MCLA's language arts requirement.
+Entering students, who have not met the fourth year level of the same foreign/ modern language, will take a modern language placement test and be placed accordingly.
 Alternatively, students could elect to begin study of a new language at the first-semester elementary level (101) and subsequently complete the second semester elementary level (102) course in the same language.